OfficeDev/office-js-docs-pr/docs/quickstarts/excel-quickstart-vs.md

 ---
-title: Build your first Excel task pane add-in
+title: Build your first Excel task pane add-in with Visual Studio
 description: Learn how to build a simple Excel task pane add-in by using the Office JS API and Visual Studio's templates. ms.date: 08/20/2024 ms.service: excel ms.localizationpriority: high
 ---

-# Build an Excel task pane add-in
+# Build an Excel task pane add-in with Visual Studio

 In this article, you'll walk through the process of building an Excel task pane add-in in Visual Studio.